Building a ReAct Agent with Tools in LangGraph

 Defining Custom Tools

 Tools are Python functions decorated with @tool from langchain_core.tools.
-The function's docstring and argument type hints are parsed as the parameter schema that the LLM uses to determine when and how to call the tool.
+The function's docstring and argument type hints become the parameter schema.
+The LLM reads this schema to decide when and how to call the tool.

 Diagram showing @tool parsing a function's docstring and type hints into a callable tool schema

-Create a centralized tools module my_tools.py containing a weather retrieval tool and a math expression calculator:
+Create a central tools module my_tools.py with a weather tool and a math calculator:

 PYTHON